 Mission and orientations of the Secrétariat

-The Secrétariat aux affaires autochtones is entrusted with the prime responsibility of maintaining ties between Aboriginal peoples and the Gouvernement du Québec.
+The Secrétariat aux affaires autochtones is entrusted with the prime responsibility of maintaining ties between Indigenous peoples and the Gouvernement du Québec.
 It works with the First Nations and Inuit to facilitate their access to the various government programs and, in some cases, to adapt government activities to their needs.

 The Secrétariat is part of Québec's Ministère du Conseil exécutif.
 It reports to the Minister Responsible for Indigenous Affairs.

-The Secrétariat must also coordinate all government actions in Aboriginal communities.
+The Secrétariat must also coordinate all government actions in Indigenous communities.
 It is responsible for ensuring coherence in the policies, interventions, initiatives and positions of Québec's various departments and agencies involved in this action.
-To this end, the Secrétariat works in close collaboration with ministerial Aboriginal affairs coordinators, meeting with them on a regular basis.
+To this end, the Secrétariat works in close collaboration with ministerial Indigenous affairs coordinators, meeting with them on a regular basis.
 The assembly of ministerial coordinators, created in 1978 at the same time as the Secrétariat, is a forum for exchanging information and holding consultations on the government's action.

-The Secrétariat mainly intervenes with representatives of the communities, nations and various Aboriginal organizations.
+The Secrétariat mainly intervenes with representatives of the communities, nations and various Indigenous organizations.
 When required, it also takes action with the general public via the municipal world, wildlife and forestry associations and other stakeholders to obtain points of view and provide appropriate information.